 The practice of meditation in some form has been around from the beginning of the human race.
 Prehistoric man gazed at the stars, Aztecs worshiped the sun, Egyptians built pyramids, Islanders worshiped the sea gods, others prayed to Buddha, Ganesh, Jesus, or other deities.
-All of them, in some way, used gemstones and other objects of nature to contemplate the meaning of life and we still do it today.
+All of them, in some way, used crystals and other objects of nature to contemplate the meaning of life and we still do it today.

 It’s a way to connect with the Universal Consciousness, God, or the inside of your soul and can either be part of an organized religion or a personal journey into self-discovery.

 Meditation is an individual experience and is different for everyone.
-You can stare at a spot in the wall, gaze into a candle or into a fire.
+You can stare at a spot in the wall, gaze into a candle or a fire.
 It all helps you center yourself and look inward, so you can set your intentions to manifest your desired outcome.

 What objects of nature give you a sense of peace?